-KernBHRS in-custody substance use program is supported by the Sheriff's Department in collaboration with CBH.
-The program increases in-custody and out-of-custody linkage to treatment for all clients within the jail system.
+The KernBHRS in-custody substance use program is supported by the KCSO in collaboration with CBH.
+The program increases in-custody and out-of-custody linkage to treatment for all individuals within the jail system.
 Staff providing substance use disorder services are certified drug and alcohol counselors.
-During the FY 2020/21, three group cohorts completed 113 groups with 3 participants graduating from the program.
-Due to the COVID-19 pandemic face-to-face and group services were suspended and modified to reduce participant numbers to abide by the CDC guidelines.
+During the 2020-2021 fiscal year, three group cohorts completed 103 groups with nine participants graduating from the program.
+Due to the COVID-19 pandemic restrictions, face-to-face and group services were suspended and modified to reduce participant numbers to abide by the CDC guidelines.
 The program utilizes evidenced-based treatment modalities such as Cognitive Behavioral Therapy (CBT), Aggression Replacement Therapy (ART), The Matrix Model, Seeking Safety, and Moral Reconation Therapy (MRT).
-By participating in these groups, clients learn skills and resources to better equip themselves for real life situations they will encounter upon release.
-Clients practice skills and evaluate their effectiveness towards achieving their goals in preparation for challenges they may face during reintegration into society and gain skills needed to successfully achieve their goals.
+By participating in these groups, individuals learn skills and resources to better equip themselves for real life situations they will encounter upon release.
+Individuals practice skills and evaluate their effectiveness towards achieving their goals in preparation for challenges they may face during reintegration into society and gain skills needed to successfully achieve their goals.